 Their lips are sealed

-Don’t expect the cast to reveal secrets about the film anytime soon.
-Game of Thrones star Emilia Clarke, whose role in the film was confirmed last fall, recently indicated to the Los Angeles Daily News that they’re under strict instructions to keep the mystery alive.
-She shared that she can’t even let slip details about who her character is.
+Don’t expect the cast to reveal too many secrets about the film.
+Game of Thrones star Emilia Clarke, whose role in the film was confirmed last fall, indicated to the Los Angeles Daily News in April that they’re under strict instructions to keep the mystery alive.
+At the time, she wasn’t even supposed to let slip details about who her character is.

 “I genuinely can’t tell you anything other than Alden is magnificent, and it’s a delight to do something on that level with really cool actors and nice people,” the actress said.

 The project is so hush-hush that Clarke describes it as “even scarier” to talk about than Game of Thrones — and that’s really saying something.
 It sounds like they’re going to leave us in the dark as long as they possibly can.
 Get used to being curious.